usernamehw/vscode-find-jump/README.md

 - `findJump.excludeNextChars`: Number of next excluded characters.
 TODO: write better description.
 - `findJump.jumpCursorPosition`: Place where to jump cursor: before searching range or after.
 - `findJump.onlyVisibleRanges`: When checked - will search only in visible text in editor.
+- `findJump.dimWhenActive`: When checked - will show code as grayscale to see matches more easily. (copied from [another fork](https://marketplace.visualstudio.com/items?itemName=si3792.xray-jump))

 ## Commands